 Compliance & Legislation

-Our innovative braille and tactile sign system is fully compliant with all Australian regulations and endorsed by Vision Australia.
+Our innovative braille and tactile sign system is fully compliant with all Australian regulations and designed for the harsh Australia weather.

 Disability Standards for Accessible Public Transport 2002

 Disability Discrimination Act 1992